LiveSuggest

 Cons:

-When it works best: meetings where you need a complete, private record of what was said without any external service storing the data.
+Best for: meetings where you need a complete, confidential record of what was said without any external service storing the data.

-Quick tip: Use tab audio sharing rather than your microphone when possible — it captures the digital audio stream directly from the meeting tab, producing cleaner transcription without background noise.
+Quick tip: prefer tab audio sharing over your microphone when possible — it captures the digital stream directly, producing cleaner transcription with no background noise.

-For a technical deep dive into how this works, see our guide on meeting transcription without a bot.
+For a technical deep dive, see our guide to meeting transcription without a bot.

 Method 3: Post-Meeting AI Summaries

-Tools like Otter.ai, Fireflies, and tl;dv record your meeting, then use AI to produce a transcript and summary afterward.
+Tools like Otter.ai, Fireflies, and tl;dv record your meeting, then use AI to generate a transcript and summary afterward.

 Pros: